sbmlteam/moccasin/src/parser/README.md

 MATLAB is a complex system, and the language is complex.
 No parser can fully interpret MATLAB input except MATLAB.
 MOCCASIN's parser is designed to parse a lot of the MATLAB language, but not all of it.
 The goal of MOCCASIN is to allow interpretation and translation of certain kinds of MATLAB files common in MOCCASIN's domain; for this purpose, it does not need to handle all possible MATLAB inputs.
 (In fact, it already exceeds the minimum it would really need, because the authors have a tendency to overdo things....)
 In keeping with this standpoint, it's worth being upfront about the following:

 * The parser is more permissive than MATLAB would be.
 After all, the input is assumed to be valid MATLAB in the first place, so the parser implementation can afford to be a little bit looser and thus a little bit simpler.
+An implication of this is that what the parser accepts as valid is not necessarily what MATLAB would accept as valid.
 * There is no support for imaginary numbers.
 (In MOCCASIN's domain of application, imaginary numbers are never used.)

 That said, we welcome anyone who would like to improve and expand the MATLAB parser in MOCCASIN.